DSI White Paper, by Richard L. Wottrich, CEO & Senior Consultant, International Services

 Humans are inherently suspicious, competitive and argue over precious resources – ergo spying.
 Put three unrelated people in a room and you will eventually have two spying on the third.
 Espionage and intelligence gathering have been around since humans started organizing into distinct tribes, communities, states, nations, and civilizations.

 The Hittites and Israelites spied on each other.
-The Greeks and Romans had their Trojan Horse.
-The Middle East had its Assassins and the Japanese had their Ninjas.
+The Greeks had their Trojan Horse.
+The Middle East had its Assassins, the Japanese had their Ninjas and America had their Navajos.
 In the 1500s it was the rise of the modern nation-state that led to intelligence gathering becoming an essential function of government.
 Governments are inherently suspicious, competitive and argue over precious resources.

 This was well established by the time of America’s own Revolutionary War, prompting our Founding Fathers to incorporate protections from spying on its own citizens in the U.S. Constitution’s Fourth Amendment: